Ellen Pao

-Pao first became known in 2012 for filing a failed gender discrimination suit against her employer, venture capital firm Kleiner Perkins, and has continued to express vocal criticism of the hiring and promotion practices in Silicon Valley.
+Pao first became known in 2012 for filing a gender discrimination lawsuit against her employer, venture capital firm Kleiner Perkins, and has continued to express vocal criticism of the hiring and promotion practices in Silicon Valley.

 In 2014, she became interim CEO of Reddit.
 During this period, the site banned revenge porn, with other social media sites following suit.
 In 2015, decisions made by the company during her tenure, such as the banning of controversial Reddit communities for harassment, generated a wave of controversy that culminated in her stepping down.
 The backlash she received sparked debates both on the treatment of women in technology and the need for transparency in a company that relies on volunteers.

-Since 2016, she has been the co-founder and CEO of the non-profit diversity consulting organization Project Include.

 Early life and education

-Ellen Pao was born in 1970 in New Jersey.
-She is the middle child of three daughters born to Tsyh-Wen Pao and Young-Ping Pao, immigrants from Taiwan.
+Ellen Pao was born to a Taiwanese American family in 1970 in New Jersey.
+She is the middle child of three daughters born to Tsyh-Wen Lee and Young-Ping Pao, immigrants from Taiwan.
 Her father, Young-Ping Pao, was a professor at New York University's Courant Institute of Mathematical Sciences.
 Her mother, Tsyh-Wen Pao (née Lee) worked as an engineer in computer sciences at the University of Pennsylvania.
 Pao is fluent in English and Mandarin and first learned to code from her mother at age ten.
-The Pao family raised their children in Maplewood, New Jersey.
-Young-Ping Pao died in 1987 when Ellen was in her final year of high school.
+The Pao family raised their children in Maplewood, New Jersey, where she graduated in 1987 from Columbia High School.
+Young-Ping Pao died in 1987, during Ellen's final year of high school.

-Pao's maternal grandparents are Yu-Wen Lee and Ching-Hsin (née Liu) Lee, who were from Baoding in the Hebei province near Beijing.
-Pao's maternal grandfather was a graduate of the Republic of China Military Academy, who later went on to serve as a commander in the Chinese Civil War under Chiang Kai-shek and, in 1948, moved the family to Taiwan, where he retired with the rank of Colonel in 1960.
-In October 1972, his wife and daughter Elizabeth moved to the New York City area to join Pao's mother and aunt and uncle who were already studying in the US.
+Pao's maternal grandparents are Yu-Wen Lee and Ching-Hsin Lee (née Liu), who were Taiwanese waishengren from Baoding in Hebei province near Beijing.
+Pao's maternal grandfather was a graduate of the Republic of China Military Academy who served as a commander in the Chinese Civil War under Chiang Kai-shek.
+In 1948, he moved the family to Taiwan, where he retired with the rank of colonel in 1960.
+In October 1972, his wife and daughter Elizabeth moved to the New York City area to join Pao's mother, aunt, and uncle who were already studying in the U.S.

-Pao graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1991 after completing a 143-page senior thesis titled "Computer Databases and Business: An Analysis of Informational Privacy."
-She then attended Harvard Law School, where she earned a Juris Doctor in 1994.
-After two years of working, Pao returned to attend Harvard Business School, where she received an MBA in 1998.
+In 1991, Pao graduated with a Bachelor of Arts from the Woodrow Wilson School of Public and International Affairs at Princeton University after completing a 143-page senior thesis titled "Computer Databases and Business: An Analysis of Informational Privacy."
+As an undergraduate at Princeton, she served as the managing editor for The Daily Princetonian.
+She then attended Harvard Law School, where she earned a Juris Doctor (J.D.) in 1994.
+After two years of working, Pao returned to attend Harvard Business School, where she received a Master of Business Administration (M.B.A.) in 1998.